forestgrape/coronavirus/index.md

   - Bundling of content (Previously spread analysis topics were partly scattered e.g. the Dry Form Model contained spread descriptions.)
   - Emphasized importance of good health (healthy lifestyles including sport and avoiding/reducing air pollution)
   - Most severe Cases are observed in setting with dry air (heated, ACs or dry outdoor air).

-- 12.5.
-Many formulations and clarifications across the page.
-For clarity, all formulations (including comments) are not intended ambiguous and if they are it's by mistake.
-In face-to-face conversations ambiguity can work, but not on a page like this I realized. -> [Notes on Comments](#comments).

-- 27.4.
-Clarified Note on [Comments](#comments).
-Added note that unfitting formulations occur and are improved upon discovery in the section [Notes on Reading](#notes-on-reading).

-- 25.4.
-Page coronaviruses separated into the pages:
-  - [Life Forms](2_biological/life-forms.md).
-Principles and concepts of life on earth.
-  - [Viruses](2_biological/viruses.md).
-What viruses are and what they can do and do.
-  - [Coronaviruses](2_biological/coronavirus.md).
-Life cycle, distinguishing features and capabilities of coronaviruses.
-  - [Motion](./2_biological/mobility.md) How life form move or get moved to cross distances.
 * [-> Full Update History](./1_introduction/update_history.md)